FutureSex/LoveSounds: Music

 During the production of FutureSex/LoveSounds, Timberlake was interested in rock music.
-This inspiration was used in his approach in recording the songs, rather than in composing them.
+This inspiration was used in his approach to recording the songs, rather than in composing them.
 Timberlake reveals, "I wanted to sing the song like a rock and roll singer, not an R&B singer."
 On the influences he drew from, he said that if Justified was "characterized" by Michael Jackson and Stevie Wonder, FutureSex/LoveSounds is more like David Bowie and Prince.
 AllMusic stated that Timbaland spends much of the album "refurbishing the electro-funk of Prince's early-'80s recordings," adding that "Justin marries his innuendos to grinding, squealing synths that conjure the funky spirit of the Minneapolis Sound.
 Other influences include late INXS-frontman Michael Hutchence, Arcade Fire, David Byrne, The Killers, The Strokes, and Radiohead.

 Although Timberlake expressed interest in recording songs with rock influences, Timbaland was initially reluctant to pursue the idea because he was not accustomed to producing such music.
 Nonetheless, he suggested that they could produce a handful, since they were afraid of alienating Timberlake's urban fan base.
-Because of this concern, they produced several reprises, encores and preludes with a rock influence, instead of full-length songs.
+Because of this concern, they produced several reprises, encores, and preludes with a rock influence, instead of full-length songs.

 As to the sound of FutureSex/LoveSounds, "My Love", the second song composed, steered the album's direction.
 Danja revealed that it "changed the whole album", and the energy derived from the song was sustained throughout the process.
 On his inspiration for the infusion of R&B with trance on the album, Danja remembers: